 My charting style can be described as clean, to the point and educational.
 I use the methods and tools I have realized from experience works the best for me.
 And I have tried most tools out there.

-My main toolbox includes classical technical analysis, cycles analysis (Bressert), fibonacci and weinstein stage analysis.
+My main toolbox includes classical technical analysis, cycles analysis (Bressert), sentiment, fibonacci and weinstein stage analysis.
 To help identify turns I also use ratio charts plus look for e.g. false breakouts, overthrows and undercut lows.
 In addition I have some unique tools developed from experience that you will catch up on as we go along, named e.g. around the apex move and rounded bottom kickdown.
 Same with cycles theory and its terms, it will get clearer as we go along.

 And since all technical analysis starts with getting the larger trend right, I also use long macro cycles like the 54 year Kondratieff wave, 18 year debt/real estate cycle and 15 year commodities cycle.